jeadamek/logic-and-algorithms-js-challenge-01/README.md

 This is a challenge developed on Stage 4 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
 To access the entire course's projects click on this [link](https://github.com/jeadamek/explorer-rocketseat).

-The main goal of the challenge is to practice logic and algorithms using JavaScript language..
+The main goal of the challenge is to practice logic and algorithms using JavaScript language.

 ### 🎯 Challenge:
 Ask the user to enter **two numbers**, and then, show the math: